 Ingredients Hoppers (Appams)

 - Rice: Use a combination of uncooked rice and cooked rice.
-You can use both white or brown rice (and mix it up).
+You can use either white or brown rice (and mix it up).

 - Yeast: This recipe uses one teaspoon of instant yeast.
 If you prefer to use fresh yeast, you need ¼ oz.
-If you use dry yeast, you also need one teaspoon.
+If you use dry yeast, you also require one teaspoon.

 - Sugar: to make sure the yeast will do its job (it needs sugar to get starting)